Domestic Violence Resource Center

 Bottom Line for Portland

 The Domestic Violence Resource Center (DVRC) provides free and confidential supportive services to survivors of domestic violence.
-Support services offered by DVRC include advocacy, counseling, emergency shelter, transitional housing, permanent housing, community education/training, and a 24/7 crisis line.
-In 2021 alone, we responded to 6,239 crisis calls, created 1,700 safety plans, held 1,482 individual counseling sessions, and provided 3,335 safe nights in our shelters for survivors.
+Wraparound services offered by DVRC include advocacy, counseling, emergency shelter (Monika's House), transitional housing (Mary Mac House), independent housing (Sojourner's House), community education/training, and a 24/7 crisis line.
+Last year, we supported 1,894 survivors with 9,110 crisis services and responded to 4,769 crisis calls.

 Quote